sh233-rgv/TheCrimsonScales/README.md

 - [GDTask](https://github.com/Fractural/GDTask)
 - [GTweensGodot](https://github.com/Guillemsc/GTweensGodot)

-All other Code and Godot asset files used in this project were made by Bas Hoogeboom.
+Most of the other Code and Godot asset files used in this project were made by Bas Hoogeboom.
 These are licensed as follows:

 MIT License